 From the time I was about ten years old I was enthralled with photography.
 The idea of freezing a moment in time and then reliving it and sharing it with others for years to come fascinated me.
 My mother bought me a Kodak Instamatic camera that used a 126 cartridge of film.
 Do you remember those?
 Kodak stopped producing this model in 1988 after selling more than 10 million of them and that era came to an end.

-When my best friend, Rhonda Sue was killed in an automobile accident during sixth grade it was me the family came to for pictures.
+When my best friend, Rhonda Sue was killed in an automobile accident at the beginning of fifth grade it was me the family came to for pictures.
 Her parents showed up at my house one evening while I was working on a project for school in my room.
 My mom asked me to bring my photo album with me and join them in the living room.
 Mr. and Mrs. Norris lingered on each page that included a photo of Rhonda Sue.
 I had chronicled her life over the past two years with photos of their daughter at school, at play, at her birthday party, and more.

 The interesting thing here was that Mr. Norris was a portrait photographer, yet he had so few photos of his only child he wept openly as he asked me to describe each one to him and Rhonda Sue’s mother that night.
 He wanted to know what was happening in each photo, even though they seemed to me to be self-explanatory.
 I stood up as I told the story of why she was laughing, who she was hugging, and what she was talking about as I had snapped each one.